splunk/observability-workshop/docs/dashboards/datalinks.md

 The **Minimum Time Window** will be the time interval between values assigned to `start_time` and `end_time` variables and is equal to either this window or, when linking from a data table, the chart resolution if that is wider.

-For **Property mapping** this allows you define mappings between terms found in SignalFx and the external system.
-So, for example, SignalFx might have a property set called `container_id` but the external system uses `container`.
+For **Property mapping** this allows you define mappings between terms found in Observability Cloud and the external system.
+So, for example, Observability Cloud might have a property set called `container_id` but the external system uses `container`.

 ![Configure Datalink](../images/dashboards/configure-datalink.png)